respoke/respoke-instagram-video-filters/README.md

 - When your friend visit the URL, you'll be prompted for access to your camera and mic*.
 Click "Accept".
 - Click on a filter link under the video to change the filter for yourself and your friend.

-***Note**: When using https you will only be prompted once and your browser will save the setting.
+*Note: When using https you will only be prompted once and your browser will save the setting.